Student Code of Conduct and Ethics

 - Conduct which is disorderly, inconsiderate, lewd, indecent, or constitutes a breach of peace or causes material inconvenience, annoyance or alarm.
 Disorderly conduct includes, but is not limited to, any unauthorized use of electronic or other devices to make an audio or video record of any person while on Wittenberg University’s premises without his/her prior knowledge, or without his/her effective consent when such a recording is likely to cause injury or distress.

 - Violations of Wittenberg University’s Policy on Dissent and Disorder.
 Participating in an on-campus or off-campus demonstration, riot or activity that disrupts the normal operations of Wittenberg University and/or infringes on the rights of other members of Wittenberg University’s community; leading or inciting others to disrupt scheduled and/or normal activities within any campus building or area.

 - Violations of the Wittenberg University’s Racist and Other Discriminatory Conduct Policy.
 Discrimination, including harassment, against another community member, including but not limited to students, faculty, staff, administrators, and independent contractors, on political grounds, or for reasons of race, religion, sex, age, disability, and any other basis prohibited by state, federal, and/or local law, or for other arbitrary or personal reasons.
 Where actions are found to have occurred that violate this standard, Wittenberg University will take prompt action to cease the offending conduct, prevent its recurrence and discipline those responsible.

-- Harassment of any person, including, but not limited to, violation of the Policies and Procedures Concerning Sexual Harassment and Misconduct.
+- Domestic violence, dating violence, non-consensual sexual contact, non-consensual sexual intercourse, sexual harassment and/or stalking of any person, including, but not limited to, violation of the Policies and Procedures Concerning Sexual Harassment and Misconduct.